La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 Model reliability (hallucination)

-Proprietary corpus (manufacturer docs + 50k faults), continuous fine-tuning on field data, decision-support positioning — never prescription.
+Proprietary corpus (126 brands, 400k+ sourced codes), continuous fine-tuning on field data, decision-support positioning — never prescription.

 Established competitor (EasySAV, generic AI)